 BSU offers a variety of programs to enrich youth through athletic camps, music academies, Pre-College programs, and more. we are currently updating our camp information. below you will find some of last year’s offerings as well as some updates for 2018 camps.

-This five-day Scrubs Camp starts Sunday, June 11, 2017 with check-in between 2-4 pm and ends Friday, June 16, 2016 at 3 pm.
+This four-day Scrubs Camp starts Sunday, June 11, 2018 with check-in between 8-9 am and ends Thursday, June 14, 2018 at 12 pm.
 Pick up and drop off will be at Bemidji State University’s campus.

 Scrubs Camp is a program for freshmen, sophomores, juniors and seniors in high school.
 Students who have a desire to learn more about health care careers and educational pathways, particularly those in the greater Bemidji region are encouraged to attend.
 Activities will be hands-on, dynamic, and fast-paced.
 Students will explore the dental lab at Northwest Technical College and participate in a site visit at Sanford Health located in Bemidji, MN.
 There will be many opportunities to network with faculty and health care professionals in the area.

-Click here to register for Scrubs Camp (scholarship request).
+Click here to apply for Scrubs Camp Scholarship.
+The camper will need to complete a number of essay questions during the application process, which will take approximately 25-minutes.
+An optional letter of recommendation from a teacher, guidance counselor, coach, etc. may be attached to the application.
 Scholarship recipients must have a demonstrated financial need.
 New scholarship recipients will receive priority over past recipients.

 For photos of last year’s camp visit: https://instagram.com/summerbsu #bemidjiscrubbers.